 - Rates are crude rates based on the Australian estimated resident population (ERP) at 30 June of the reference year.

-For 39% of these clients they lived alone at the time of approaching a specialist homelessness agency and a further 15% lived as a couple, either with or without children.
+- Forty-one per cent (or nearly 19,000) of these clients lived alone at the time of approaching a specialist homelessness agency and a further 15% were living as a single parent.

 Services needed and provided

-- For young people presenting alone, the most common needs identified were accommodation related, including short-term or emergency accommodation (39% or over 16,000 clients), medium-term/transitional housing (35%) and long-term accommodation (37%) (Figure YOUNG.1).
+- For young people presenting alone, the most common needs identified were accommodation related, including short-term or emergency accommodation (41% or around 17,800 clients), long-term accommodation (37%), and medium-term/transitional housing (36%) (Figure YOUNG.1).

-- Sixty-one per cent of young people presenting alone with an identified need for short term or emergency housing were provided assistance.
-This proportion is lower than the general SHS client population (66%).
+- Just over half (56%) of young people presenting alone who needed short-term or emergency housing were provided with it.
+This proportion is lower than the general SHS client population (62%).

-- Compared with the overall SHS population, young people presenting alone were more likely to be identified as needing assistance with living skills/personal development (33% compared with 20%), education (19% compared with 9%), employment (13% compared with 5%) and training (12% compared with 5%).
+- Compared with the overall SHS population, young people presenting alone were much more likely to be identified as needing assistance with living skills/personal development (34% compared with 20%), education (20% compared with 8%), employment (14% compared with 5%) and training (12% compared with 4%).

 Note: Excludes 'Other basic assistance', 'Advice/information', and 'Advocacy/liaison on behalf of client'.

-For young people presenting alone who had closed support periods:
+For young people presenting alone whose support had ended:

-- The rate of homelessness declined from 54% at the beginning of support to 41% at the end of support (Figure YOUNG.2).
+- The rate of homelessness fell from 54% at the beginning of support to 41% at the end of support (Figure YOUNG.2).

-- The most common housing outcome for young people presenting alone was in private or other housing (as a renter, rent free or owner) (41%)—an increase from 33% at the beginning of support.
+- The most common housing outcome for young people presenting alone was private or other housing (as a renter, rent free or owner) (42%)—an increase from 32% at the beginning of support.

-Figure YOUNG.2: Young people presenting alone who had closed support, by housing situation at beginning of support and end of support, 2014–15
+Figure YOUNG.2: Young people presenting alone, by housing situation at beginning of support and end of support, 2015–16